Satisfiability of Modal Inclusion Logic: Lax and Strict Semantics

 For many variants of first-order and modal dependence logic, there is no distinction in expressive power between the two semantics.
-However, the choice of semantics plays a role in independence and inclusion logics, i.e., team semantics over (first-order) logics with the independence and inclusion atoms.
-For example, in the first-order case, inclusion logic under strict semantics has the same expressive power as dependence logic, i.e., \ESO (existential second order logic) \cite{ghk13} and hence \NP, while under lax semantics it is equivalent to greatest fixpoint logic and hence can express exactly the polynomial-time decidable properties over finite ordered structures.
+However, the choice of semantics plays a role in independence and inclusion logics, i.e., (first-order) logics with team semantics and with independence or inclusion atoms.
+For example, in the first-order case, inclusion logic with strict semantics has the same expressive power as dependence logic, i.e., \ESO (existential second-order logic) \cite{ghk13} and thus captures \NP, while with lax semantics, inclusion logic is equivalent to greatest fixpoint logic and consequently can express exactly the polynomial-time decidable properties of finite ordered structures.

-The purpose of the present paper is to exhibit a further context in which a quite dramatic difference between the two flavours of team semantics exists.
-We turn to modal inclusion logic and study the computational complexity of its satisfiability problem.
-For lax semantics, we show $\EXPTIME$-completeness by proving the upper bound via a translation to a variant of $\logicFont{PDL}$, and the lower bound by a reduction from a succinct encoding of a $\P$-complete problem.
-Satisfiability under strict semantics is shown $\NEXPTIME$-complete using a translation into two-variable logic with counting (upper bound) and a chain of reductions from a dependence version of QBF-validity (lower bound).
-The complexity difference also holds for the finite satisfiability problem.